Uncertainty Estimation for Pretrained Medical Image Registration Models via Transformation Equivariance: Appendix: Details of the Experiment Settings

 \subsubsection{Single Case Analysis for Cardiac}

-We conduct the same analysis as in \cref{sec:exp_single_case} on a randomly sampled cardiac MRI from the ACDC dataset.
+We conduct the same analysis on a randomly sampled cardiac MRI from the ACDC dataset.
 Results are presented in \cref{appendix:fig:exp_single_case_cardiac_vis} and \cref{appendix:fig:exp_single_case_cardiac_metric}.
 The ROIs, derived from segmentation maps of heart structures, are relatively small compared to the full image and contain limited texture variation.
 This lack of visual detail likely explains the elevated uncertainty observed in the maps, as the model faces inherent ambiguity in such low-texture regions.
-Consequently, high uncertainty arises even when registration error is limited, corresponding to scenario \ref{appendix:sec:intuition_of_correlation_low_correlation}-(ii), where uncertainty reflects low model confidence rather than direct error magnitude.
+Consequently, high uncertainty arises even when registration error is limited, corresponding to scenario \ref{appendix:sec:intuition_of_correlation_low_correlation}-(ii) in the analysis of the proposed uncertainty maps and error maps, where uncertainty reflects low model confidence rather than direct error magnitude.